FOSS: A Self-Learned Doctor for Query Optimizer: Asymmetric Advantage Model

 \subsection{Asymmetric Loss}

 Since plans obtained from traditional optimizer are often of reasonable performance, starting with such plans as baselines and making modifications often yields more inferior plans.
-As a result, training samples for $\theta_{adv}$ are skewed towards a larger number of samples with a score of 0 and fewer samples with a score of 2.
+As a result, training samples for $\theta_{adv}$ are skewed towards a larger number of samples with a score of 0.
 This uneven distribution of samples across different labels will adversely affect the training of the $\theta_{adv}$.
 Inspired by Asymmetric Loss \cite{ASL}, FOSS addresses the issue by increasing the weights of difficult-to-classify samples.
 Additionally, to prevent overfitting during training, FOSS also employs label smoothing.

 For a given training samples set $\{x_i=(CP_l^i, CP_r^i), y_i=Adv(CP^i_l, CP^i_r)|i=1,2,...,N\}$, where $N$ represents the number of training samples, we employ one-hot encoding $h_{i,j}$ to represent the true label $y_{i}$: